microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/cloudpcautopilotconfiguration.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents specific settings for Windows Autopilot that enable Windows 365 customers to experience it on a Cloud PC.
+Represents specific settings for Windows Autopilot that enable Windows 365 customers to experience it on Cloud PC.

 ## Properties